MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 #### Test your application locally

 Use the `liberty:devc` command to run and test the project locally before dealing with any Azure complexity.
+This includes locally running and testing your container image.
 For more information on `liberty:devc`, see the [Liberty Plugin documentation](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#devc-container-mode).

-1. Start your local docker environment if needed.
+1. Start your local Docker environment if needed.
 The instructions for doing this vary depending on the host operating system.

 1. Start the application in `liberty:devc` mode